 Funding is divided to each region based on the number of fatalities and serious injury crashes.
-Potential projects within each region are prioritized by their benefit cost.
+Potential projects within each region are prioritized by their benefit cost or cost effectiveness index (CEI) for bike/ped projects.

 Describe how local and tribal roads are addressed as part of HSIP.